 This soup is so easy to make and really convenient for batch-cooking as it keeps covered in the fridge for up to a few days, freezes well and reheats beautifully – enjoy!

-For more comforting soups, check out my:
+For more comforting vegan soup recipes, check out my:

 - Pumpkin Curry Soup